egorkapot/Karpov-Analyst-Simulator/ETL_Readme.md

 The structure of the final table should be like this:

-Date - event_date
+1. Date - event_date

-Slice name - dimension
+2. Slice name - dimension

-slice value - dimension_value
+3. Slice value - dimension_value

-Number of views - views
+4. Number of views - views

-Number of likes - likes
+5. Number of likes - likes

-Number of messages received - messages_received
+6. Number of messages received - messages_received

-Number of messages sent - messages_sent
+7. Number of messages sent - messages_sent

-How many users received messages from - users_received
+8. How many users received messages from - users_received

-How many users sent a message - users_sent
+9. How many users sent a message - users_sent

 The slice is os, gender and age